Ommadawn: Background and recording

-Shortly after Oldfield started to record, his mother died.
-He later recalled that working on his new music provided the only source of comfort for him at the time.
-He faced further problems several months in when he had almost finished recording side one, when the recording tape started to shed its oxide layer, causing irreparable damage.
-Virgin delivered a machine so that copies of the master tape could be made and Oldfield could carry on working, but the same problem occurred on the new tape.
-This left Oldfield no choice but to start again using a new brand of tape.
+Oldfield's mother died shortly after Oldfield had started recording.
+Later, he recalled that working on his new music at that point provided the only source of comfort for him.
+He faced a serious technical issue several months in: having almost finished recording side one, the recording tape started to shed its oxide layer, causing irreparable damage.
+Virgin delivered a machine so that copies of the master tape could be made and Oldfield could carry on working, but the same problem recurred, leaving him with no choice but to start again using a new brand of tape.
 He believed that the many overdubs he had put down on the track had worn it out.

-Oldfield felt depressed to start over at first, but he then noticed that "something clicked inside of me" and realised that his previous takes had become good practice for the final ones.
+Oldfield initially felt depressed at having to start again, but then noticed that "something clicked inside of me" and realised that his previous takes had been good practice for the final ones.
 "All the musical pieces fell into place and the results sounded marvellous."
 The original version of side one was released on the 2010 remaster as "Ommadawn (Lost Version)".
-Excerpts from the scrapped version were previously used in Oldfield's interview on Tony Palmer's documentary series All You Need is Love and the 1977 film Reflection.
+Excerpts from the scrapped version were used in Oldfield's interview on Tony Palmer's documentary series All You Need is Love and in the 1977 film Reflection.

 The cover photograph was taken by David Bailey.
-The album's title came about at the end of its production.
-Oldfield spotted a collection of words that Irish musician Clodagh Simonds had made up, one of them being ommadawn, and decided to use it.
-Oldfield in 1975 rejected a claim that the title comes from the Irish Gaelic word amadán or omadhaun, meaning "fool".
-Later, however, he said it did mean "idiot."
+The album's title was chosen at the end of the production process.
+Oldfield spotted a collection of words that Irish musician Clodagh Simonds had made up, one of them being ommadawn, and decided to use that.
+In 1975 he rejected a claim that the title came from the Irish Gaelic word amadán or omadhaun, meaning "fool", but later said that it did mean "idiot."

 Music

 As with Oldfield's first two albums, Ommadawn is a single same-titled composition divided into Part One and Part Two, each designated to a single side of the LP.
 "Ommadawn (Part One)" has a length of 19:23 and "Ommadawn (Part Two)" runs for 17:17.
-The latter ends with a song entitled "On Horseback", written by Oldfield and lyrics by Oldfield and William Murray and, while it was banded separately on vinyl from "Ommadawn (Part Two)", it was only referred to as "the horse song" in the liner notes, only properly credited by name on it accompanying single and on remastered copies of the album released from the 2010s onward.
-The song relates to Oldfield, Murray, and Leslie Penning's time riding ponies around Hergest Ridge.
+The latter ends with a song entitled "On Horseback", written by Oldfield and lyrics by Oldfield and William Murray and, while it was branded separately on vinyl from "Ommadawn (Part Two)", it was only referred to as "the horse song" in the liner notes, only properly credited by name on its accompanying single and on remastered copies of the album released from the 2010s onward.
+The song relates to Oldfield, Murray, and Leslie Penning's time on horseback along Hergest Ridge.

 Most of the instruments that Oldfield played on the album are shown in a photograph featured on his compilation set Boxed (1976).